Governance Statement

 Risk Management

-• Reporting to the Quality and Audit Committee under the Risk Management Policy
+• Reporting to the Quality, Compliance, and Audit Committee in accordance with the Risk Management Policy.

-• Implementing and monitoring policies, including Admissions and Registration Policies, Student Protection Policies, Academic Experience Policies, Codes of Conduct, and the School’s Health and Safety Policy, and reporting on their metrics
+• Implementing and monitoring compliance with key institutional policies, including Admissions, Student Protection, Academic Experience, Codes of Conduct, and Health and Safety.

-• Collaborating with the Board of Governors, Quality and Audit Committee, and Academic Board to identify, evaluate, monitor, and manage corporate and academic risks, especially those impacting the student experience
+• Collaborating with the Board of Governors, the Quality, Compliance, and Audit Committee, and the Academic Board to identify, assess, and manage both corporate and academic risks, with particular focus on risks impacting the student experience.

-The Committee will produce reports for all annual meetings of the Board of Governors, based on reports received from associated bodies and sub-bodies.
+• The Executive Committee will prepare comprehensive reports for all annual meetings of the Board of Governors.
+These reports will summarise the outcomes of its activities and include input from sub-committees and associated bodies.

 These responsibilities ensure that the Executive Committee effectively manages the School’s operations and strategic activities, maintains high standards of governance, and supports robust risk management.
 By overseeing and monitoring all critical areas, the Committee helps maintain operational excellence, ensures alignment with strategic goals, and facilitates clear communication and effective decision-making throughout the institution.